anytizer/swar.lmms/README.md

 Convert SARGAM Notes to English Scales __and__ XPT Pattern File for [LMMS](https://lmms.io/).

 Originally, this is an alternative solution for [Custom Piano Labels](https://github.com/LMMS/lmms/issues/6162).
 But the binary file can be used as an independent software as well.
+It is NOT affiliated with any vendors.

 ## Configurations
 [Configuration File](swar/configs/Configurations.cs) reads a directory to export LMMS .xpt files.